captainys/YSFLIGHT/Documentation/DAT Files.md

 <br>

-## SMOKECOL
+### SMOKECOL

 > SMOKECOL 0 128 32 32

 Defines the smoke color for a specific smoke generator position using RGB color values on the 0 to 255 scale.
 Must be placed after the smoke generator is defined.
+If the smoke generator index is zero, then the smoke color applies to all smoke generators.

-> SMOKECOL [SMOKEGEN index, 0 = first] [Red] [Green] [Blue]
+> SMOKECOL [SMOKEGEN index, 0 = All] [Red] [Green] [Blue]

 <br>

-## SMOKEGEN
+### SMOKEGEN

 > SMOKEGEN -7.92m -2.22m 6.60m